stallman-j/ekonomR/vignettes/fixed-effects-estimation.md

 - GDP data from the [Penn World Tables](https://www.rug.nl/ggdc/productivity/pwt/?lang=en) (PWT)
 - greenhouse gas data from the [Global Carbon Budget (GCB)](https://globalcarbonbudget.org/).

-We'll bring in the data, and then call `reg_data`` to be this dataset (so that this code is easy to adapt for other datasets).
+We'll bring in the data, and then call `reg_data`` to be this dataset (so that this code is easy to adapt for other datasets), and also filter out observations for which the outcome variable is missing to avoid warnings or errors.

 ``` r
 data("ghg_pop_gdp")